Cloud Software Group, Inc. EBX®

 Built-in support for SCIM (System for Cross-domain Identity Management) was added.
 The SCIM feature automates the provisioning, management, and synchronization of user identities and roles between an IdP (Identity Provider) and EBX®.

-See Enabling the SCIM feature for more information.
+See SCIM directory for more information.

 EBX® Container Edition